roatienza/Deep-Learning-Experiments/README.md

 | **Variational AutoEncoders** | Soon | | |
 | **Practical Applications:<br>Vision, Speech, NLP** | Soon | | |

-### What is new in 2022 version:

-1) Emphasis on tools to use and deploy deep learning models.
-In the past, we learn how to build and train models to perform certain tasks.
-However, often times we want to use a pre-trained model for immediate deployment. testing or demonstration.
-Hence, we will use tools such as `huggingface`, `gradio` and `streamlit` in our discussions.

-2) Emphasis on understanding deep learning building blocks.
-The ability to build, train and test models is important.
-However, when we want to optimize and deploy a deep learning model on a new hardware or run it on production, we need an in-depth understanding of the code implementation of our algorithms.
-Hence, there will be emphasis on low-level algorithms and their code implementations.

-3) Emphasis on practical applications.
-Deep learning can do a lot more than recognition.
-Hence, we will highlight practical applications in vision (detection, segmentation), speech (ASR, TTS) and text (sentiment, summarization).

-4) Various levels of abstraction.
-We will present deep learning concepts from low-level `numpy` and `einops`, to mid-level framework such as PyTorch, and to high-level APIs such as `huggingface`, `gradio` and `streamlit`.
-This enables us to use deep learning principles depending on the problem constraints.

-5) Emphasis on individual presentation of assignments, machine exercises and projects.
-Online learning is hard.
-To maximize student learning, this course focuses on exchange of ideas to ensure individual student progress.

 ### Star, Fork, Cite